 *

-So I went with a little hesitation and awareness.
+So I went travelling with a little hesitation and awareness.
 However, it was an absolute joy arriving in Helsinki and Stockholm in the summertime.
 Helsinki was a surprise package and an inspiring first stop.
-It was easy to feel and see why the UN Happiness Report voted (for the 7th time) Finland as the happiest country in the world
+It was easy to feel and see why the UN Happiness Report voted Finland as the happiest country in the world. (for the 7th year)

 We loved the focus on design, the ethos of second-hand shopping, the cute trams and bikes on every street corner - and the chill vibe.

-Another great exhibition, this time in Stockholm, was a retrospective about street artist and activist Shephard Fairy - serendipity strikes.
+Serendipity struck again with another great exhibition, this time in Stockholm, a retrospective about street artist and activist Shephard Fairy .
 We arrived on a Sunday and it felt like the whole city was embracing the sunshine with gusto, before the cooler weather arrived.
 Every street café, park and waterfront pontoon was overflowing with happy, scantily clad folks.
 We were lucky to spend a few days out of the city, visiting a friend who has a small summer house, by a lake - naturally.
 A mid-morning forest walk was like stepping into another world, the poets of the past would have called this sublime 🌳

 💙